kevinma0/kevinma0.github.io/_project/S00-vignettes.md

 I can't help but feel like a tourist, and that's probably what I am.
 Maybe I'll go home afterwards and write a blog post or two about my experience, and then fill it with blurry phone photos.

 Danny is something else completely.
-With the patchwork pants, mutton chops, and crazy 'fro, he looks as if he was spit out by a hippie music festival deep in the desert and then decided not to go home.
+With the patchwork pants, mutton chops, and crazy 'fro, he looks as if he was spit out by a desert hippie commune and then decided not to go home.
 And that was 2 years ago.
 He busks to pay the way.
 He’s indignant at people who admonish him to “get a job”.
 He's nothing but friendly to other travelers.

 “I’m going to Maine.”
 He says.